puppetsw/CivilSurveySuite/README.md

 ### Insert Pictures From Folder
 * Insert picture(s) tool
+* Show window that has a table view of photos.
+Allowing you to deselect and select photos.

 ### Point Reports
 > Generates detailed point reports with user controlled columns.
 Includes Lat/Lon and alignment station/offset fields.